johnbintz/sprockets-assistant/README.md

 ### `compile`

 A list of files to compile with `sprockets-assistant compile`.
+YUI compressor is used to make the JS files really small.